Who are the men that pick for scraps amongst the ruins of the end of history?

 Democrats hate democracy and the democratic process.

-All those mayors were Democrats, not democratic.
+All those mayors were Democrats, not Democratic.

 Their name is a psyop and a misconception.

-I love Stelios.
+I love Stelius.

 I love you too as well.